-Creve Coeur, MO
+MCL Tear Creve Coeur, MO

-Creve Coeur, MO
+MCL Tear Creve Coeur, MO

 Our expert Creve Coeur, MO physical therapists provide customized treatment to aid your recovery from an MCL tear and help you get back to your favorite activities.

-MCL Tear Rehab in Creve Coeur, MO
+MCL Tear Treatment in Creve Coeur, MO

 Anatomy of an MCL Tear

-The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), all working together to provide stability and mobility.
+The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), working in unison to ensure stability and mobility.
 Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability